German Alphabet: Ultimate Guide To 26+4 Letters In German (incl. Ä, Ö, Ü, ß)

 What are chunks you ask?

 Chunks are word combinations that natives use all the time and that you can learn by heart as a whole.
 Get the most important German chunks you need for a conversation in our free German essential chunking kit.
-The link is in the description.
+The link is in the description, and you can always find more on our Spring German YouTube channel.

 • “Q” like Qualität (quality).
 “Q” is only used with an “U” after it.
 Used in a word, you pronounce it like “K” and “W” together.
 “Qualität” (quality).